Brooks leads Cincinnati over South Carolina State 77-56

 Nysier Brooks had a career-high 17 points and eight rebounds, and Cincinnati relied heavily upon its reserves Saturday while pulling away to a 77-56 victory over South Carolina State.

-The Bearcats (11-2) were coming off their most impressive win of the season, 93-64 over UCLA on Wednesday night in front of a raucous home crowd.
+The Bearcats (11-2) were coming off a 93-64 win over UCLA on Wednesday night in front of a raucous home crowd.
 The Bearcats dominated every phase while sending the Bruins to their most lopsided defeat in nearly four years.

-They ground out a win on Saturday with their starters playing limited roles.
-Jarron Cumberland added 12 points.
+They ground out a low-energy win on Saturday with their starters playing limited roles as coach Mick Cronin got his reserves some experience.

-The Bulldogs (2-13) cut a 23-point deficit to 12 in the second half, taking advantage of Cincinnati's poor shooting.
-The Bearcats missed their first eight shots from beyond the arc in the half.
-Cumberland hit back-to-back 3s to blunt the comeback, and then hit another as Cincinnati pulled away in the closing minutes.

 $20 for 365 Days of Unlimited Digital Access